Segsfault/HipeGrid/README.md

 HIFI/HIPE Batch processing framework.
-Written by Colin Borys, borys@caltech.edu
+Written by Colin Borys, colin.borys@gmail.com

 **********************************************
 The Herschel Interactive Processing Environment (HIPE) is a data analysis package written in Java, scriptable with Python, and developed using an Agile philosophy.
 It is tailored for the large data volume collected by the Herschel Space Telescope.
 The software is an international collaboration with >100 contributors.